bpaquier/docWeb-voyager-back-end/README.md

 ## 🛰️ Project Overview

 **Voyager Back-end** is a back-end application for a web documentary on the Golden Record.
 The front-end application is deployed [here](https://golden-record.netlify.app/).
 This repository contains the back-end application and has a database and API to access it.
-It is deployed [here](https://golden-record.netlify.app/).
+It is deployed on this url https://custom-pcvp.frb.io/.

 ## 📄 Getting Started